ctrf-io/dotnet-ctrf-json-reporter/README.md

 [Common Test Report Format](https://ctrf.io) ensures the generation of uniform JSON test reports, independent of programming languages or test framework in use.

-⭐ **If you find this project useful, consider giving it a GitHub star** ⭐

-It means a lot to us and helps us grow this open source library.

-## We need your help

-We believe CTRF can save **a lot** of time for engineers, a single data serialisation report, well structured, community driven and works with any framework.
-For over 30s years software engineers have used a de facto data serialisation report, you know the one!
-But we feel it’s time to modernise.

-The only way we can grow CTRF is with your help and the support of the software engineering community.

 ## Help us grow CTRF

 ⭐ **If you find this project useful, please consider following the [CTRF organisation](https://github.com/ctrf-io) and giving this repository a star** ⭐